abcxyz/jvs/docs/jvs-quick-setup.md

 ### Justification API

-1. Export the domain part of the `jvs_server_url` from Terraform outputs like `jvs-e2e-xxxx-uc.a.run.app`
+1. Export the jvs server with the domain part of the `jvs_server_url` from Terraform outputs like `jvs-e2e-xxxx-uc.a.run.app`

     ```shell
     export JVS_SERVER=<jvs_server_domain>:443